Streaming 4D Visual Geometry Transformer: Experiments

 \subsection{3D Reconstruction}

-\textbf{Comparisons on the 7-scenes and NRGBD datasets.} Following the evaluation protocol of CUT3R~\cite{cut3r}, we assess the 3D reconstruction performance of StreamVGGT on 7-Scenes~\cite{shotton2013scene} and NRGBD~\cite{azinovic2022neural}.
-Accuracy (Acc), completeness (Comp), and normal-consistency (NC) scores are reported using sparse inputs (3–5 frames per scene on 7-Scenes and 2–4 frames per scene on NRGBD).
-The quantitative results in Table~\ref{tab:3d_recon_1} show that StreamVGGT performs competitively against existing streaming methods and even surpasses the current state-of-the-art streaming model CUT3R~\cite{cut3r} on several metrics, offering strong evidence of its effectiveness for streaming 4D reconstruction.
+\textbf{Comparisons on the 7-scenes and NRGBD datasets.} Following CUT3R~\citep{cut3r}, we evaulated the 3D reconstruction performance of StreamVGGT on 7-Scenes~\citep{shotton2013scene} and NRGBD~\citep{azinovic2022neural}.
+Accuracy (Acc), completeness (Comp), and normal-consistency (NC) scores are reported using sparse inputs (3–5 frames per scene on 7-Scenes and 2–4 frames per scene on NRGBD). \Cref{tab:3d_recon_1} show that StreamVGGT performs competitively against existing streaming methods and surpasses the state-of-the-art streaming model CUT3R.

-\textbf{Comparisons on the ETH3D dataset.} Following VGGT~\cite{wang2025vggtvisualgeometrygrounded}, we further evaluated the accuracy of the predicted point clouds with DUSt3R~\cite{wang2024dust3r}, MASt3R~\cite{mast3r}, and VGGT~\cite{wang2025vggtvisualgeometrygrounded}.
-For each scene, we randomly sample 10 frames and report the results after discarding invalid points using the official valid masks.
-Specifically, we measure accuracy (acc), completeness (comp), and overall quality (Chamfer distance) for 3D reconstruction.
-Table~\ref{tab:3d_recon_2} shows that StreamVGGT surpasses DUSt3R and MASt3R and matches the performance of the current state-of-the-art VGGT, despite relying solely on information from the current and past frames.
-Our causal design enables streaming 4D reconstruction and is more efficient than VGGT.
+\textbf{Comparisons on the ETH3D dataset.} Following VGGT~\citep{wang2025vggtvisualgeometrygrounded}, we further evaluated the accuracy of the predicted point clouds on the ETH3D~\citep{eth3d} dataset.
+For each scene, we randomly sampled 10 frames and report the results after discarding invalid points using the valid masks.
+Specifically, we measure accuracy (Acc), completeness (Comp), and overall quality (Chamfer distance) for 3D reconstruction. \Cref{tab:3d_recon_2} shows that StreamVGGT surpasses DUSt3R~\citep{wang2024dust3r} and MASt3R~\citep{mast3r} and matches the performance of the state-of-the-art VGGT, despite relying solely on information from the current and past frames.
+Note that our causal design enables streaming 3D reconstruction and is more efficient than VGGT.

 \textbf{Comparisons on the TUM-dynamics Dataset.} To evaluate reconstruction performance of our StreamVGGT under dynamic scenarios, we conduct experiments on TUM-dynamics~\citep{sturm2012benchmark} dataset, which contains dynamic object.
 Specifically, 50 frames are sampled from each sequence for this assessment.
 Based on these results in \Cref{tab:tum_dynamics_4d}, we believe our method demonstrates strong capability for streaming 4D reconstruction in dynamic scenarios.